DataDog/documentation/content/logs/_index.md

 Follow our [parsing training guide][29] to learn more about parsing.
 We also have a [parsing best practice][30] and a [parsing troubleshooting][31] guide that might be interesting for you.
-In addition of parsing you can also do some remapping and much more.
+In addition to parsing you can also do some remapping and much more.
 [Find here][32] the full list of available processors and how to use them.

 ## Further Reading